ericwbailey/remove-board-movement-events-from-the-github-issue-timeline/README.md

 Load this as an unpacked extension in your browser of choice.
 Currently this extension **only** supports browsers that support the Chrome Extension Manifest V3 format.

 Click the extension's icon to remove board movement events.
 Click again to restore them.
+Neat!

 ## Known issues